Riblja Čorba: Early 1980s: Nationwide popularity, Zagreb Ice Hall incident, political scandals

 The band started a tour two weeks after the album release.
 However, the audience was less interested in their concerts than on the previous tours.
 The concerts in Croatia were organized by Scena revolucije (Revolution Scene), an organization of Croatian SUBNOR.
-The tour was ended with a concert in Belgrade Fair – Hall 1, which was the first concert in the hall after 1967 Belgrade Gitarijada festival.
+The tour ended with a concert in Belgrade Fair – Hall 1, which was the first concert in the hall after the 1967 Belgrade Gitarijada festival.
 The concert was extensively promoted. Đorđević himself threw flyers over Belgrade, Novi Sad, Zrenjanin, Šabac and Pančevo, from a plane piloted by aviator and disc jockey Zoran Modli.
 The concert was entitled Hleba i igara (Bread and Games), and featured the biggest stage on a Yugoslav rock concert up to that point.
 The concert featured about 8,000 spectators.
 The opening bands on the concert were Dʼ Boys, Divlji Anđeli and Siluete, the latter performing with guitarist Nikola Čuturilo, who would later become a member of Riblja Čorba.
-As Milatović had to leave the band after the concert due to his army obligations, a barber cut his hair off on the stage.
+As Milatović had to leave the band after the concert due to his army stint, a barber cut his hair off on the stage.
 After the concert, Milatović left the band and was temporarily replaced by a former Tilt and Suncokret member Vladimir Golubović (who would later join Bajagić's band Bajaga i Instruktori).

 Prior to leaving to serve the army, Milatović started a side project: he formed the heavy metal band Ratnici (later known as Warriors) with the vocalist Dušan Nikolić, but recorded only an EP with them.
 After he went to serve the army, Warriors recorded their debut album without Milatović, moving to Canada after its release.
 A short break after the Buvlja pijaca tour was used by another two Riblja Čorba members for their side projects.
 Kojić released his solo EP Ne budi me bez razloga (Don't Wake Me Up Without a Good Reason), with lyrics written by Đorđević and Bajagić and featuring Đorđević and Golubović as guests.
 The EP also featured Nenad Stefanović "Japanac" on bass guitar and Laza Ristovski on keyboards.
 Bajagić worked on the songs for his upcoming solo album, but found time to write several songs for Riblja Čorba's next album.